Ella Rea-Rankin

 Ngāti Maniapoto

-She has a particular interest in developing her knowledge of child psychology, says Ella Rea-Rankin who is studying a Bachelor of Arts in Psychology, with a minor in Children and Learning.
+She has a particular interest in developing her knowledge of child psychology, says Ella Rea-Rankin who completed a Bachelor of Arts in Psychology, with a minor in Children and Learning.

 “Psychology is a complex and fascinating topic I’ve always had a deep interest in.
 I was drawn to studying the subject as I wanted to learn more about human behaviour and emotions and understand what causes us to perceive and respond to situations differently.
 I was eager to expand my knowledge of psychological theory, particularly in the fields of psychopathology, social and developmental psychology.